 Outsourcing medical billing and other medical office business is a decision many physicians face.
 Medical professionals have invested years, maybe even decades, learning, practicing, and becoming experts in their specialty.
 As a physician, your role is to provide quality care to your patients while simultaneously running a profitable practice.
 Keeping your business running smoothly while serving patients who need your expertise is an ongoing challenge.
 Physicians attend medical school, not business school (at least most don’t).
 Even those who have a mind for both medicine and business can’t do justice to both.
 The best professionals, whether they are physicians, business people or baseball players, invest time in doing work they love.

 If the struggle of “doing it all” sounds familiar to you, it might be time to evaluate options.
 There are many alternatives ranging from hiring firms that handle most aspects of medical practice management, or just a piece of it such as medical billing services.
-If you are concerned with the cost benefit (and who isn’t these days) you can easily calculate the costs using this medical billing calculator to see if outsourcing medical billing is a cost-effective option for your practice.
 Here are a few additional things to consider.

 1. Recruiting and screening the right candidate for the job.
 Finding medical office employees with the right skills and the right fit for the culture of your practice requires a financial commitment.
 Recruiting medical staff also takes labor hours to accomplish.
 Dunn and Bradstreet notes that a report by the Institute for Research on Labor and Employment at UC, Berkley, suggests that management positions often cost 150% of the individual’s salary.